 The answer to this question depends on a number of factors, including the type of device you’re using, the strength of your wifi signal, and how active you are online.
 For example, streaming video or downloading large files will use more data than simply browsing the web or checking email.
 In general, however, you can expect wifi to use between 1 and 5GB of data per hour of activity.

 This means that if you’re using wifi for light activity like checking email or browsing the web, you could easily get by with just 1GB of data per month.
 However, if you’re using wifi for heavier activity like streaming video or gaming online, you may need 5GB or more per month.
-Of course, these are just estimates – your actual data usage will vary depending on your individual habits and activities.

 If you’re concerned about exceeding your data limit, there are a few things you can do to reduce your usage.
 For example, connect to wifi whenever possible (especially when streaming video or downloading large files), limit your online activity during peak times (when everyone else is online and competing for bandwidth), and disable background apps that may be eating up data even when you’re not actively using them.
 So there’s no need to worry too much aboutdata usage – as long as you keep an eye on your habits and activities ,you should be able to stay within your limits .